Compression Socks for Arthritis, Plantar fasciitis, Diabetes, Neuropathy & Varicose veins

 - L/XL fits most adults with UK shoe sizes about 7.5–12.

 If your usual shoe size is around a 7, you may find either size comfortable.
 Choose S/M if you prefer a closer fit and L/XL if you like a little more room.
+If you’re between sizes, think about whether your feet tend to swell during the day and how snug you like socks to feel.

 Putting them on and taking them off

-How long to wear them
+When to wear them

-When to check with a clinician first
+When to check with a clinician before using these socks

 Questions people often ask